 The main signs of meth overdose can be difficult to recognize.
 This is because unlike other forms of drug intoxication, methamphetamine provides you with no immediate signs of problems.
+Although rarely prescribed, meth is also available as Desoxyn for medical treatment, but can also be purchased illegally.
 More here on meth overdose, prognosis, and death rates.
-Then, we invite your questions about meth use and treating methamphetamine addiction at the end.
+Then, we invite your questions about meth use and available medical options for treating methamphetamine addiction at the end.

 How does unintentional meth overdose happen?

 Methamphetamine, also known as meth, is a central nervous system stimulant.
 Meth affects chemicals in the brain and nerves that contribute to hyperactivity and impulse control.
 But meth is extremely habit-forming (how does methamphetamine work), and can trigger both long-term and/or chronic use.
 Methamphetamine intoxication occurs when excessive amounts of the drug are administered to the body, often used in combination with other drugs or alcohol, the purity of meth is usually really high, and can result in lethal doses.
 So how much meth is too much?